Best Cities to Live in the Midwest (2025 Guide)

 Grand Rapids, Michigan

-A smaller city with a big reputation, Grand Rapids is known for its craft beer scene, strong job market, and family-friendly vibe.
+A smaller city with a big reputation, Grand Rapids is known for its craft beer options and very strong job market.
+It's beloved for its family-friendly vibe, but there is a young professional scene here as well, drawn to the growing economy.

 Omaha, Nebraska